DemISee1/DemISee1.github.io/README.md

 You must meet the following requirements:

-- Have some familiarity with MacOS and its UI terminology.
 - Have a [Github](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) account.
 - Have [Github Desktop](https://desktop.github.com) installed.
 - Have a good understanding of Markdown including how to write in Markdown.